 Check your child’s spots regularly for changes.
 The spots may turn purple as they fade and go away.

-Fever greater than 100.4°F (38°C)
+Fever of 100.4°F (38°C) or higher

-Long streaks under a nail bed
+Long streaks under your child’s nails

 Bruising that is unexplained or gets worse